Theophilus Eaton: Career as governor

 The dispute with New Amsterdam concerned the Dutch claims on all the lands bordering Long Island Sound, and the capture of an English ship.
-Gov. Winthrop got involved and they settled the borders of New Netherland and the English colonies over the Treaty of Hartford (1650).
-In 1653, he sent his Secretary, Francis Newman, to meet Governor Peter Stuyvesant to gain compensation for the English settlers who were in Dutch hands.
-Mr. Newman would replace Theophilus Eaton as Governor after his death in 1658.
+Gov. Winthrop got involved and they settled the borders of New Netherland and the English colonies over the Treaty of Hartford.
+In 1653, he sent his secretary, Francis Newman, to meet Governor Peter Stuyvesant to gain compensation for the English settlers who were in Dutch hands.
+In 1654, when Davenport became sick, Eaton had the physician of Oliver Cromwell, Dr. Laurence Wright, and Gov. Winthrop, to take the case in their own hands and send him back to England to be cured.
+In 1656, he received a letter from Cromwell, at the time Lord Protector (head of state), formally inviting the residents of New Haven Colony to remove to Jamaica, or later Ireland, along with another letter from Maj.
+Gen. Robert Sedgwick, to which they declined.
+Mr. Newman would replace Theophilus Eaton as Governor after his death in 1658, with Stephen Goodyear of the Goodyear family as his Deputy Governor.

-His house was the biggest of the Colony, and one of the biggest in New England at the time, with a total of 21 fireplaces, a household of about 30 people, and an estate covering 3000 acres in New Haven.Sarah Day Woodward's "Early New Haven," Chapter to Ann Lloyd Yale Eaton.
-He also had estates in London and England.
-The home of Eli Whitney of the Whitney family, now called William Pinto House, would later be on the original estate of Gov. Eaton.

 Eaton's Neck, New York, on Long Island, a peninsula 45 miles from Manhattan, also bear his name.
 He acquired the land in 1646 from the Matinecock Indians and was the first European to have explored this area.
 As part of the estate of Gov. Eaton and Anne Yale, the 1500 acres property was inherited by their son, Theophilus Jr., then their daughter Hannah Eaton, the half-siblings of the Yales.
-In 1686, it became one of the six Royal manors of Long Island, becoming The Lordship and Manor of Eaton’s Neck.
+In 1686, it became one of the six royal manors of Long Island, becoming The Lordship and Manor of Eaton's Neck.
 It was granted by Governor Thomas Dongan on behalf of King James II of England, the famous Duke of York who gave his name to the Province and City of New York.